Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Feynman graph integral construction

 Now, (1) follows from the fact that the integral of a total derivative is zero.
-By dominated convergence theorem for derivatives, we can interchange the order of taking derivative and integration.
-So we proved (2). \end{proof} \end{prop}
+By the dominated convergence theorem for derivatives, we can interchange the order of taking derivative and integration.
+This proves (2). \end{proof} \end{prop}